Ragazzi Wine and Pasta

 A CBD wine and pasta bar from the Love, Tilly Devine crew.

-You've got a new CBD restaurant to make a beeline to as soon as the office bell rings.
-And it's run by a lineup of Sydney hospitality legends.
-The duo behind Love, Tilly Devine and Dear Sainte Éloise, Matthew Swieboda and Nathanial Hatwell, has teamed up with chef Scott Williams (Bacco Osteria e Espresso, MoVida) and front-of-house star Felix Colman (Dear Sainte Éloise) to open Angel Place's new pasta joint and minimal-intervention wine bar: Ragazzi.
+City workers, theatre-goers and general pasta-lovers should all have this romantic Italian spot at the very top of their Sydney hit list.
+Ragazzi comes from the duo behind Love, Tilly Devine and Dear Sainte Éloise — Matthew Swieboda and Nathanial Hatwell — who teamed up with chef Scott Williams (Bacco Osteria e Espresso, MoVida) and front-of-house star Felix Colman (Dear Sainte Éloise) to open the Angel Place pasta joint and minimal-intervention wine bar in 2019.

 Just as Love, Tilly Devine champions Aussie drops and Dear Sainte Éloise focuses more on the French, Ragazzi does the same for Italian varieties — showcasing small Italian producers and Australian wineries that use Italian grapes.
-Though classic Australian and French wines are also up for grabs here, too.
+Though classic Australian and French wines are also up for grabs here.

 The 38-seat wine bar features textured concrete walls, leather banquette seating and a ten-seat, wraparound brass bar.
-It serves up daily-changing wines by the glass, along with a whopping 300 by the bottle — so there really is a heap to choose from.
-To round it all out (or kick-start it all), there are also 20 different amari and aperitifs.
+It serves up daily-changing wines by the glass, along with a whopping 250 by the bottle — so there really is a heap to choose from.
+To round it all out (or kick-start it all), there are also more than 20 different amari and aperitifs.

 Alongside the natural wines is a succinct food menu that changes regularly and showcases regional Italian pasta dishes.
-Expect the likes of agnolotti dal plin served in a broth with white asparagus, maltagliati with cuttlefish and broad beans, and cavatelli with pipis and sausage.
-The sausage is made in-house using whichever meat is available on the day.
+Expect the likes of spaghetti cacio e pepe, and conchiglie with mussels, white beans, fennel and saffron.

-This focus on no-waste and nose-to-tail eating is present throughout the menu, with Williams sourcing whole cuts of meat and breaking them down to create a range of dishes.
-At the moment, you'll find pork belly used in croquettes, pork cutlets served as a main and other parts of the animal turned into a pork and fennel sausage.
+A focus on no-waste and nose-to-tail eating is present throughout the menu, with Williams sourcing fresh local seafood or whole cuts of meat and breaking them down to create a range of dishes.
 When in season, expect sea urchin to be a regular feature on the menu, too, with Ragazzi receiving deliveries from a south Sydney diver.

-While pasta is the star of the food show here, Williams also showcases the Spanish cooking techniques he learned in the kitchens of Madrid and Barcelona.
-So, expect to dig into Spanish-inflected bar snacks, such as Cantabrian anchovies on sourdough, on the regular.
-A few simple salads (such as shaved cabbage with hazelnut and pecorino) make the cut, too, along with daily-churned gelato for dessert.
+While pasta is the star of the food show at Ragazzi, Williams also showcases the Spanish cooking techniques he learned in the kitchens of Madrid and Barcelona.
+So, expect to dig into Spanish-inflected bar snacks, such as pork croquettes and Cantabrian anchovies on sourdough, on the regular.
+A few simple salads make the cut, too, along with a chocolate and coffee tart or daily-churned gelato for dessert.

 Images: Nikki To for Buffet